Lesser Spotted Woodpecker: Identification, Habitat & Facts

 Lesser spotted woodpecker illustration for identification

-What is the size of a lesser spotted woodpecker?
+How big is a lesser spotted woodpecker?

 The smallest of the three common types of woodpecker in the UK, the lesser spotted woodpecker is around 15cm in length.
 This makes it about the same size as a common house sparrow.